Anwarsaeed1/MTS-invoices-/README.md

 3. ** Testability**: Dependencies are injected and can be easily mocked
 4. ** Extensibility**: New features can be added without modifying existing code
 5. ** Scalability**: Architecture supports growth and complexity
-6. ** Excel Processing**: Native PHP Excel reading without external dependencies
+6. ** Excel Processing**: Professional Excel reading using PhpSpreadsheet library
-7. ** Error Handling**: Robust error handling and fallback mechanisms
+7. ** Error Handling**: Robust error handling and validation

 ## 🔄 Migration from Old Architecture